-Although Governor Phillip reported the incident in his despatches to Lord Sydney as: "...
-The loss of four cows and two bulls will not easily be replaced" (Barton, 1889 L 5927), the accounts of Captain Watkin Tench, one of the best primary sources about the first 5 years of the settlement at Sydney Cove, indicate that it was five cows and one bull that were lost.
-Watkin Tench, a captain in the marine contingent sent out with the First Fleet, was an educated man, and an astute observer (Flannery 1996).
+Although Governor Phillip reported the incident in his despatches to Great Britain as:

+"...
+The loss of four cows and two bulls will not easily be replaced" (Barton 1889 para.
+2.1), the accounts of Captain Watkin Tench, one of the best primary sources about the first 5 years of the settlement at Sydney Cove, indicate that it was five cows and one bull that were lost.
+Watkin Tench, a captain in the marine contingent sent out with the First Fleet, was an educated man, and an astute observer (Flannery 2009).
 Tench, familiar with livestock and on the spot at Sydney Cove at the time the cattle strayed describes the incident as follows:

 "In June, an accident happened which I record with much regret.
-The whole of our black cattle, consisting of five cows and a bull, either from not being properly secured or from the negligence of those appointed to take care of them, strayed into the woods and in spite of all the search we have been able to make, are not yet found" (Flannery 1996 p.
+The whole of our black cattle, consisting of five cows and a bull, either from not being properly secured or from the negligence of those appointed to take care of them, strayed into the woods and in spite of all the search we have been able to make, are not yet found" (Flannery 2009 p.
 67).

 A veterinarian with 40 years of cattle experience in the Camden area agrees with the account of Captain Watkin Tench in relation to the make-up of the stray cattle (Hart 2016).
-The presence of 5 cows rather than 4 in the original herd makes the high number of cattle of 61 subsequently counted in 1795 in the area that would become known as "The Cowpastures", much more credible.
+He states the presence of 5 cows rather than 4 in the original herd makes the high number of cattle of 61 subsequently counted in 1795 in the area that would become known as "The Cowpastures", much more credible.
 Even so, given that the herd was founded by just 1 bull and 5 cows, and the gestation period for cattle is 9 months, the rate of multiplication over only 7 years spoke volumes for the quality of the country in which the herd was running.

 On Wednesday 11th June, 1788 several parties were sent in quest of the cattle belonging to the settlement, but they were not found (Egan 1999 p.
 66).
-After three weeks, Governor Phillip abandoned the search, concluding that the cattle had been speared by the blacks, or strayed far into the interior in quest of better feed (Camden Historical Society).
+After three weeks, Governor Phillip abandoned the search, concluding that the cattle had been speared by Aboriginal people, or strayed far into the interior in quest of better feed (Timbury 2013; Burrenuick 1932).

 A remarkable piece of evidence has subsequently come to light which provides insight into the direction the straying cattle took on their way to the Cowpastures.
 Under a sandstone rock shelter at Kentlyn, an outer suburb of Campbelltown near Georges River, there is a charcoal drawing by an aboriginal artist from the local Dharawal tribe depicting what can only have been the mature bull that strayed from Sydney Cove in June 1788.
-The shelter is called the Bull Cave and has been described as "the oldest-known indigenous record of European colonisation" (McGill, 2014).
+The shelter is called the Bull Cave and has been described as "the oldest-known indigenous record of European colonisation" (McGill 2016).
 The pendulous scrotum/penis and the cloven hooves in the drawing of the mature bull do not apply to any marsupial, but are typical of the bull of the black Afrikander breed of cattle which arrived at Sydney Cove with the First Fleet.
 The drawing shows the bull without horns, which is consistent with the fact that the cattle were dehorned to prevent injury during their sea voyage.
-Unfortunately, the drawing has been vandalised, but it deserves protection as being of both national and state heritage significance.
+Of rare heritage significance, the drawing had been subjected to erosion and vandalism before its state listing on 28 August 2017 (Kontos 2017 (a), (b); Zautsen 2017; NSW Heritage n.d.(c)).

-The white party of Tench, Dawes and Worgan was the first to cross the Nepean River a little upstream from the future town of Camden on August 3, 1790, but saw no signs of the cattle.
+The European party of Tench, Dawes and Worgan was the first to cross the Nepean River a little upstream from the future town of Camden on August 3, 1790, but saw no signs of the cattle.